Professional morning class | Monday 25 - Friday 29 June | 10am - 12 noon daily

-Charlotte Darbyshire is a British dance artist, currently living in Northern France where she co-runs La Traversée, an initiative for interdisciplinary arts practice, research and performance, with composer Jules Maxwell, choreographer Henrietta Hale (co-director of Dog Kennel Hill Project), painter Pippa Darbyshire and actor/film maker Tony Wadham.
+Charlotte Darbyshire, co -director of Candoco Dance Company, is a British dance artist, currently living in Northern France where she co-runs La Traversée, an initiative for interdisciplinary arts practice, research and performance, with composer Jules Maxwell, choreographer Henrietta Hale (co-director of Dog Kennel Hill Project), painter Pippa Darbyshire and actor/film maker Tony Wadham.
 Together they run regular performance events, artist residencies and residential workshop programs.
 Charlotte also runs her own private practice, having trained with Linda Hartley in ‘Integrative Bodywork and Movement Therapy’.

 Charlotte’s current inspirations are BMC, Authentic Movement, her recent research with Deborah Hay and her regular collaborations with Henrietta Hale.

 Charlotte is also developing her choreography for camera.

 This year she directed a dance art film with disabled artists Welly O’Brien and Kate Marsh.
 ‘The lily the rose’ is being shown in Light Moves Festival of Screendance 2016 in Limerick.
 Charlotte’s first short film ‘Taut’ was commissioned by Channel 4 and won the New Filmmaker Award at The Place in 2001.
 She was also Assistant Choreographer on Alison Murray’s feature film, ‘Mouth to Mouth’ 2005.